5 Content Promotion Techniques (and Tools to Help)

 Google AdWords is one of the most obvious options, but it’s certainly not the only one.
 You could also consider other possibilities like:

 Paid Social Media

 Advertising on social media is still relatively inexpensive (on certain platforms) and (better yet) highly targeted.
 Remember the organic social media campaign from step 1?
 Give it a few days (or longer) to see which messages are the most successful.
 Then give those rock star posts a little boost.
 Or, if you’re willing to plan in advance, install a piece of code on your website and retarget your visitors with a campaign on your social platform of choice.

 Have you ever noticed the “related” content on your favorite news sites and wondered how it got there?
 This is the work of a content syndication network.
 Services like Outbrain or Taboola can help you promote your content on premium content destinations and provide you exposure to a broad audience.

-Content promotion is an essential part of any content marketing strategy and there are hundreds of techniques to choose from.
+Content promotion is essential to a successful content marketing strategy and there are hundreds of techniques to choose from.
 The above suggestions are a great place to start.
-Choose those that you feel will be most suitable for your target audience and don’t forget there’s probably a tool to help.
+Select those that you feel will be most suitable for your target audience and don’t forget there’s probably a tool to help.